uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 operation were applied to each of these iterators.
 The types ``T`` within the template pack ``Iterators...`` must satisfy ``AdaptingIteratorSource``.

-``zip_iterator`` is SYCL device-copyable if all the source iterators are SYCL device-copyable, and is an "indirectly device accessible iterator" if all the source iterators are "indirectly device accessible iterators".
+``zip_iterator`` is SYCL device-copyable if all the source iterators are SYCL device-copyable, and is *indirectly device accessible* if all the source iterators are *indirectly device accessible*.

 .. code:: cpp